The Thomas W. Briggs Foundation supports organizations whose mission aligns with one of the following Briggs focus areas:

 - Your organization’s annual budget – on one page in 10-12 pt. font size.
 Please submit with the main categories only on 1 page – not every single line item.

-- Your one page budget for this particular request with Revenue and Expenses.
+- Your one page project budget for this particular request with Revenue and Expenses.
 If you are requesting funding for an effort with multiple aspects or activities, please submit the one-page request budget that depicts each activity as well as the whole.

 - Your organization’s Board of Directors – one-page with name, board position, any professional affiliation and the expertise they bring to your board.